 As it progresses, MS can become a debilitating condition that reduces or even eliminates your capacity to work and earn a living for yourself and your family.
 And while the SSA offers benefits for MS patients like you, they also have strict criteria for approval, including the severity of your disease and its impact on your life.

 At Fleschner, Stark, Tanoos & Newlin, we know the SSA may not always be right in their assessments, and that’s why we want to build a strong SSD claim for you.
-Because our Social Security Disability lawyers use the No Fee Guarantee®, you won’t have to pay us a cent unless we get you the benefits you deserve.
+You won’t have to pay us a cent unless we get you the benefits you deserve.
 Don’t wait to get help—contact us today by dialing (800) 477-7315.